The fam all met at Chick-Fil-A for dinner last night! My sister went darker with her hair… I love it!

 Tracey!!
 “I ran my first half-marathon this weekend with a time of 1:48:35.
 It was amazing and I am already looking to sign up for my next one!
 My pup was a bit happy to see me at the finish line:)”

 Allie!!!
 “I’ve run casually for years, done some 5k’s, a 10k, and a couple relays, but never used a training plan and just kind of… did it.
 This year, though, I decided to race with goals, and with a coach to help me to get there.
 Last summer my 5k time was 28:43, with a 9:15 min/mile average pace.
 I decided to run the Race for Red 5k in Orem, Utah this last weekend with a spoken goal of getting under a 9 minute mile pace—and unspoken goal of getting an even faster pace and within the top 10 women for this particular race… AND I DID IT.
 Total time of 26:54, average of 8:39 min/mile, 7th place overall for women, and 2nd place for women ages 25-29 (so I got a silver medal)!
 While I think I could have raced smarter—and am definitely looking forward to continuing training and seeing what I can do later this summer— I am excited to have finally broken that 9 minute mile for my 5k.
-Also, those two guys I was with… Dane (on the left) placed 3rd for his age group!
+Also, those two guys I was with… Dane (on the left) placed 3rd for his age group, and Sam (in the middle; also my coach) got 2nd overall for men and got 1st for his age group!
 (The only picture I have of us with our medals is actually a screen shot from a video.
 They were actually really happy to be there!
 Ha!)
 It was a great race and I”m already excited for the training week ahead!”

 Novella!!!
 “I’ve started running with some colleagues during lunch break… I never thought it was possible for me to go further than our 3K lap (and at the very beginning I thought I was going to die for those 3K!), but after 1 year and a half I ran 2 half marathons!
 The last one was the Hackney Half in London 2 weeks ago… this race will always be a great memory to me!
 First of all, my very first race abroad seemed like a big deal to me (I’m from Italy, so going to London for running felt pretty cool!)… and beside that, I’m very happy with my result.
 This winter I struggled with sickness, nephritis and kidney pain…so, a lot of antibiotics and very on-off training.
 Still, I was able to run below 2h and only 1 minute slower than my previous half!
 Looking forward to the next one and to improve my PR!”